-As part of your job you have privileged access to other people’s protected information.
-It is partially your responsibility to ensure that when your username is used to access an application or system, that it is really you who is requesting access.
-By using a password that only you know, you are proving that you are you.
-Since most people cannot remember a multitude of long/complex passwords, we can allow a password manager to do the work for us.
-An extra perk is that these solutions can help give us back all the time we spend on Forgot My Password screens and phone calls to IT for a password reset.
-We can reinvest that extra time back into supporting our clients.
+Working in Human Services, access to sensitive information is common across technology systems.
+It is a key responsibility to ensure that access to that information is as limited as possible, which includes using a password that only the user will know.
+Since most people cannot remember a multitude of long/complex passwords, a password manager can do the work for us.
+An extra perk is that these managers can help give us back all the time we spend on Forgot My Password screens and phone calls to IT for a password reset.

 Poor Password Management Habits